 Treating Diseases of Astilbe

-If your astilbe is infected by powdery mildew, leaf spot or foliar nematode, you should also watch your cultural practices.
+You can treat any of the fungal diseases by applying a fungicide.
+Spray according to directions.
+If your astilbe is infected by powdery mildew, leaf spot, or foliar nematode, you should also watch your cultural practices.
 Increase the air circulation inside the plant by thinning back the central branches.
 In addition, irrigate the plant in a manner that does not allow water to touch the foliage.

 Fatal Astilbe Diseases

 The astilbe is subject to a few diseases for which no cure is possible.
 These include root knot nematode, which causes galls to form on the plant’s roots, tobacco ring spot virus, and Fusarium or Rhizoctonia wilt.
 A plant with wilt has brown sunken areas on the lower section of stem.
 If your plant suffers from any of these diseases of astilbe, your best bet is to remove and destroy the infected specimens.
 Put them in the garbage rather than the compost to avoid spreading the disease.

 Gardening tips, videos, info and more delivered right to your inbox!